arkin0x/cyberspace/readme.md

 ## Building

 **Constructs**.
 A construct is a zappable portion of cyberspace that you own.
-You obtain a construct by publishing a kind 33333 "Construct" event.
+You obtain a construct by publishing a kind 33333 (replaceable parameterized) "Construct" event.
 The 256-bit event ID is used to determine the coordinates of your construct.
 The first 85 bits is the X coordinate.
 The second 85 bits is the Y coordinate.
 The third 85 bits is the Z coordinate.
 The last bit (the least significant bit) is ignored.

 You can mine this event ID to get the desired coordinates with a nonce and a target coordinate in the form of a 256-bit hex string (although the lsb is ignored).
 Unlike NIP-13 PoW, there is no invalidation for this coordinate proof-of-work.
 You simply hash until you get "close enough" to your target coordinate for your own satisfaction.

-The construct's valid proof-of-work _P_ determines its bounding box size, where the length of a side is equal to _2<sup>P</sup>_. _P_ is calculated by taking 255 minus the Hamming distance between the event ID and the target coordinate.
+The construct's valid proof-of-work _P_ determines its bounding box size, where the length of a side is equal to _P_. _P_ is calculated by taking 255 minus the Hamming distance between the event ID and the target coordinate.

 **Shards**.
 Once you've gotten your construct published, you will be able to put 3D objects into it.
-I am still working on the spec for the 3D format, but you will be able to publish a kind 33334 "Shard" event and set the e tag to reference your construct.
+I am still working on the spec for the 3D format, but you will be able to publish a kind 33334 (replaceable parameterized) "Shard" event and set the e tag to reference your construct.
 The coordinates of the Shard will be relative to the construct's origin; Shards outside of the bounding box will simply be invisible.
-Shards will require proof-of-work but I am still working on the mechanics.
+In order to be valid, Shards will require proof-of-work relative to their complexity (TBD; may relate to vertex count or bytes).
 Shards will be zappable and may represent purchasable goods or services.

 ### Overwriting